-Evidently, the loss due to graph estimation error in the truncation algorithm is bigger than Chow-Liu algorithm algorithm whether or not the latter recovers the true tree.
+Evidently, the loss due to graph estimation error in the forest approximation algorithm is bigger than the Chow-Liu algorithm, whether or not the latter recovers the true tree.
 This is because the Chow-Liu algorithm does not make arbitrary errors in estimating the tree: errors happen when both the original tree and the estimated tree describe the original distribution rather well.
-The formal representation of this statement is the main result in this paper and is given in Theorem~\ref{t:CLLowerBound}.
+Theorem~\ref{t:CLLowerBound} makes this formal.